2017 PVA Online Conferences began at 12:00pm EDT on April 21, 2017 and ended on May 15, 2017 at 4:00pm EDT

 - A recent full appraisal of your property.

 - Your homeowner’s or commercial property insurance policy

 - Documentation of recent comparable sales (not assessments) that are similar to your property in size, condition, location and characteristics.
 Recent residential sales should be within the last 2 years of the current assessment date.
 Commercial sales should be within the last 5 years of the current assessment date.
 If using comparable sales, they must be arm’s length transactions.
+The PVA accepts only arms length transactions of comparable sales.
 Foreclosures, short sales, and family sales are not considered arm’s length sales.
-To assist you, Property Comparison Worksheets are included with the Conference Form for Residential and Commercial properties.
+An Arms Length Transaction is described as: a property that is sold at “fair cash value” between a willing Seller and a Buyer after being advertised on the Open Market.
+Property Comparison Worksheets are included with the Conference Form for Residential and Commercial properties.
 For more information on how to find valid sales, view the Sales Search Tutorial.